|

 Chapter awards academic scholarships to deserving Boone

-$50 textbook voucher to every Boone County West Virginia University
+$50 textbook gift certificate is given to every Boone County West Virginia University

 student attending our signature event.
-The tradition still continues.
+The tradition continues.

-The vouchers are redeemable at The Book Exchange in Morgantown and
+The certificates are redeemable at The Book Exchange in Morgantown and

 The Bookstore at WVU Tech.